vicelab/slaer/README.md

 ## Data Parsing && Visualization

 Data is visualized within GEE by assigning contrasting colors to respective classes and adding the classification to the map.

+## Future Improvements

+> + Running classification on the Sentinel 2 satellite to compare Landsat results.
+> + Exporting model classification results per individual feature and plotting results for visualization.